Azure/azure-sdk/docs/general/design.md

 Primarily, all Azure services should support Azure Active Directory OAuth token authentication, and clients must support authenticating requests in this manner.

-{% include requirement/MUST id="general-auth-provide-token-client-constructor" %} provide a service client constructor or factory that accept an instance of the TokenCredential abstraction from Azure Core.
+{% include requirement/MUST id="general-auth-provide-token-client-constructor" %} provide a service client constructor or factory that accepts an instance of the TokenCredential abstraction from Azure Core.

 {% include requirement/MUSTNOT id="auth-client-token-persistence" %} persist, cache, or reuse tokens returned from the token credential.
 This is __CRITICAL__ as credentials generally have a short validity period and the token credential is responsible for refreshing these.